react-genova/redux-vs-context/README.md

 # redux and react context: another comparison

-This article does not wanto to choose betweem redux and react context.
+This article does not want to choose betweem redux and react context.
 In my personal opinion there's no choice at all: we need both, depending on the application we're creating.
 Moreover, even if we decide to use redux as state management, we still can use context in all over out application.